andreasalptun/fota/README.md

 Copy the private encryption key pem to firebase/functions/index.js.
 Note: the private key should not be stored in clear text like in the example.

-## Generate model and generator keys
+## Generate hmac, model and generator keys

 Generate random keys for the model key and the generator key using

 `openssl rand 32 | xxd -i -c 32`

+Use the same function for the hmac key but change the size to 64.

 Copy these random keys to `fota-config.h` and `firebase/function/index.js`